Table of Contents

-ASR transcripts are often riddled with inconsistencies and lack important caption quality standards.
+ASR transcripts are often riddled with inconsistencies and lack important closed caption quality standards.

 ASR is fast, cheap, and a good rough draft.
 In order to give your viewers an accurate transcript, it’s always best practice to review and edit ASR transcripts.

 Other than the inaccessibility of inaccurate captions, there are many reasons why closed caption quality matters.

 Inaccurate captions can have detrimental effects on your viewers and on your brand.

 1. Inaccurate captions mean more work for you.

 Instead of focusing on other projects, you now have to spend more time trying to fix your captions.